GuyPer/Bcards_Backend_Proj/README.md

 ## Relevant Files and Folders

-## .env:
+## env file:
+File that hold parameters should be exposed only to the admin, with sensitive details like:
+Port of the URL, JWT configurations includes password related to admin, DB configurations includes optional local DB or "Atlas" online DB on optional enviornments as development or production.
-file that hold parameters should be exposed only to the admin, with sensitive details. in this project case (for test) I share the details should added manually by the tester in the file name ".env" (should be created either by tester):
+In this project case (for test) I share the details should added manually by the tester, in the file name ".env" (should be created either by tester):

 PORT = "3000"
 JWT_SECRET = "iLoveIsrael123!@#"